brainx-components/frontend-Multiple-Steps/README.md

 ## Getting Started

-There is nothing complex.just clone the project and BOOM.
+There is nothing complex, just clone the project and BOOM.

 ### Screenshots of UI: